cloudmesh-community/book/chapters/prg/python/python-parallel.md

 signed integer in the shared memory initialized to size 0 to the `counter` variable.
 We then modified our two functions and pass this *shared* variable as an argument.
-Finally, we change the way we increment the `counter` since counter is not an Python integer anymore but a `ctypes` signed integer where we can access its value using the `value` attribute.
+Finally, we change the way we increment the `counter` since the counter is not a Python integer anymore but a `ctypes` signed integer where we can access its value using the `value` attribute.
 The output of the code is now as we expected: